 A 100Mbps service great if you live in a busy family home or multiple occupancy student household, where a slower broadband connection may struggle to cope with the extra demands being made of it.

-100Mbps broadband is especially apt if the inhabitants of your home like to play games online, stream HD or UHD video and download video games and movies.
+100Mbps broadband is especially apt if the inhabitants of your home like to play games online, stream HD or 4K video and download video games and movies.
 Or do all these things simultaneously.

 Can I get 100Mbps broadband deals in my area?